My authored CTF challenges sources and official writeups

 }

-Waiving Firefox Xray Vision and abusing document.all weirdness
+Waiving Firefox Xray Vision by abusing document.all weirdness#

 Well, but we can’t set origin: "USER" parameter because of the content script check, right?

-We actually can! and it all relies in this little detail in the content script:
+We actually can! and it all relies on this little detail in the content script:

 const options = evt.data || evt.data.wrappedJSObject;

-The evt.data.wrappedJSObject property is a non-standard Firefox-specific object’s property present in higher priviledge execution contexts, that allows to access the underlying “wrapped” JavaScript object from XPCOM components, i.e. the underlying low-level C++ implementation of Javascript objects in the Gecko engine.
+The evt.data.wrappedJSObject property is a non-standard Firefox-specific object property present in higher-privileged execution contexts, that allows to access the underlying “wrapped” JavaScript object from XPCOM components (i.e. the underlying low-level C++ implementation of Javascript objects in the Gecko engine).

 But, content code can sometimes reach the chrome code execution context (e.g. think of an object passed inside a postMessage!) and that violates security boundaries: